16.4 Kidneys

 Figure 16.4.9 This diagram summarizes the processes that occur in the regulation of blood pressure by the renin-angiotensin-aldosterone system.
 The final step on the far right occurs in the nephrons and collecting ducts of the kidneys, where aldosterone stimulates increased reabsorption of sodium and water into the blood.

 The renin-angiotensin-aldosterone system is put into play when the concentration of sodium ions in the blood falls lower than normal.
-This causes the kidneys to secrete an enzyme called into the blood.
+This causes the kidneys to secrete an enzyme called renin into the blood.
 It also causes the liver to secrete a protein called angiotensinogen.
 Renin changes angiotensinogen into a proto-hormone called angiotensin I. This is converted to angiotensin II by an enzyme (angiotensin-converting enzyme) in lung capillaries.

 Angiotensin II is a potent hormone that causes arterioles to constrict.
 This, in turn, increases blood pressure.
 Angiotensin II also stimulates the secretion of the hormone aldosterone from the adrenal cortex.
 Aldosterone causes the kidneys to increase the reabsorption of sodium ions and water from the filtrate into the blood.
 This returns the concentration of sodium ions in the blood to normal.
 The increased water in the blood also increases blood volume and blood pressure.